rasoulifarhad/zookeeper/docs/ZooKeeper-Stat-Structure.md

   The number of changes to the ACL of this znode.

 * **ephemeralOwner**:
-  The session id of the owner of this znode if the znode is an ephemeral <br/>node.
+  The session id of the owner of this znode if the znode is an <br/>ephemeral node.
 If it is not an ephemeral node, it will be zero.

 * **dataLength**:
   The length of the data field of this znode.